chgu82837/ReqJS/README.md

  3. The Req function has at most 4 parameters as shown below (also default setting which does the same thing as `Req();`):
   ```
   Req(
-    // first parameter: reqs => an object containing some queues, key is their name
+    // 1st parameter: reqs => an object containing some queues, key is their name
     {
-      'jsPoweredByJQuery': [ // one queue is an array containing some req objects
+      // one queue is an array containing some req objects
+      'jsPoweredByJQuery': [

-        { // one req object at least should have url property which is the most important for XHR
+        // one req object at least should have url property which is the most important for XHR
+        {
           name: 'jQuery',
           url: '//ajax.googleapis.com/ajax/libs/jquery/1.11.1/jquery.min.js',

-          type: 'js', // type is also important, Req will process the result by the type value, more info is shown below
+          // type is also important, Req will process the result by the type value, more info is shown below
+          type: 'js',

-          success: function(){ // when success and queue to this req, this callback will be called.
+          // when success and queue to this req, this callback will be called.
+          success: function(){
             return console.log("jquery OK!");
           },

-          fail: function(){}, // when failed and queue to this req, this callback will be called.
+          // when failed and queue to this req, this callback will be called.
+          fail: function(){},

-          test: function(){ // to check if this page already have the library you need, preventing to overwrite and load them again. return true if passed tests,optional.
+          // to check if this page already have the library you need, preventing to overwrite and load them again.
+          // return true if passed tests then this request wont be sent (but success still will be called).
+          test: function(){
             return deepEq$(typeof $, 'function', '===') && deepEq$(typeof $.fn.jquery, 'string', '===');
           }
+        },

-        }, { // another js that its callback wont be called until the previous req in the same array is finished.
-This is bootstrap requiring jquery.
+        // another js that its callback wont be called until the previous req in the same array is finished.
+This is bootstrap
+        {
+          requiring jquery.
           name: 'bootstrap',
           url: '//netdna.bootstrapcdn.com/bootstrap/3.1.1/js/bootstrap.min.js',
           type: 'js',